Reforestation: Pros, Cons And Effects On Planet

 The even-aged system is used to provide sufficient sunlight for saplings.
 It includes clear-cutting, seed tree, and shelterwood options.

 Clear-cutting is the complete removal of mature overstory trees to let new trees grow.
 However, some trees may be preserved as shelter for wildlife or riparian buffers.
 This is a popular reforestation method to regenerate aspen, yellow poplar, white birch, Douglas fir, red and white oak, jack pine, etc.

 Reforestation is performed via natural or direct seeding, sprouting, or planting.
 In some cases, it can be enhanced with a stronger planting material (genetically improved).

+A seed tree implies leaving several mature trees for seeds (6–15 per acre).
+Typically, they are cut after the seedlings root or left for wildlife or landscape aesthetics.
 The seed reforestation technique can be combined with planting if natural seeding is not enough.
 Seed tree reforestation is good for some species of pines and oaks.

 Shelterwood suggests growing saplings with mature trees that provide shelter.
 The method includes three typical stages:

 - preparatory cut for better seed production;